zaphosting/docs/docs/staxel-firststeps-dashboard.md

 ---
 id: staxel-firststeps-dashboard
 title: "Staxel: Dashboard overview"
-description: Information about the dashboard of an Staxel server from ZAP-Hosting - ZAP-Hosting.com Documentation
+description: Information about the dashboard of an Staxel server from ZAP-Hosting
 sidebar_label: Dashboard
 services:
   - gameserver-staxel